WormBase/xvi_iss_2022/WBPS-Genomes_and_genes/README.markdown

 8. You are being redirected to Jbrowse.
 When Jbrowse loads use your mouse to navigate around the gene and find nearby genes.
 Click on the gene models to see more information.
 ![](figures/jbrowse.png)

 9. Use the "Select tracks" at the top-left of the browser and select a few tracks to add to the view.
+You can filter RNA-Seq tracks (S. mansoni has the most RNA-Seq tracks compared to any of our other species".

 10. You can also load your own tracks by clicking "Track"->"Open track file or URL" from the top menu.

+This could be a very helpful functionality.
+Imagine you have generated RNA-Seq data for a specific isolate of *S. mansoni*, and you would like to visualise how the sequencing reads you generated lie on a specific gene model you're interested in.
+Jbrowse gives you the functionality to upload a file from your own computer.

+Data files you can upload as tracks in Jbrowse:
+- Alignment files (genome sequencing data - reads): JBrowse can display alignments directly from BAM files, with no pre-processing necessary.
+Just upload your BAM file and its accompanied index file (BAI file).
+- Genomic annotations and features (gene models or any other genomic features): JBrowse can import feature data from [GFF](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) or [BED](https://www.ensembl.org/info/website/upload/bed.html) files.

-11. To learn more about Jbrowse visit our help page here (https://parasite.wormbase.org/info/Browsing/genome_browser_jbrowse.html).
+11. To learn more about Jbrowse visit our help page here (https://parasite.wormbase.org/info/Browsing/genome_browser_jbrowse.html) and the offical jbrowse [webpage](https://jbrowse.org/jbrowse1.html).

 Tip: Jbrowse is also accessible via a button in [WormBase ParaSite genome list](https://parasite.wormbase.org/species.html) and the [genome's landing page](https://parasite.wormbase.org/Schistosoma_mansoni_prjea36577).